 Using our 77 QTL, we next identified QTL where distinct elements co-localized.
 Co-localization suggests either linked genes affecting element accumulation, or co-transport of elements using the same genetic architecture.
 The latter is more plausible for elements that are most commonly bioavailable in the soil as similar ions.
-To identify QTL with overlapping intervals, we identified QTL that had overlap in the genomic region within 1.5-LOD of the maximum LOD score.
-Twenty-one sets of QTL had overlapping intervals, and 20 QTL (26.0%) did not overlap another ionomic QTL (Figure 2b).
-Mg was the only element with the majority of QTL that did not colocalize with QTL for other elements, with both more non-colocalizing and fewer colocalizing QTL than expected (chi-square test, p = 0.005).
-P had the most QTL that colocalized with other elements.
+We colocalizing QTL as those that had any overlap in the genomic region with LODs within 1.5-LOD of the maximum LOD score.
+Twenty-one sets of QTL colocalized, and 20 QTL (26.0%) did not overlap another ionomic QTL, and hence were singletons (Figure 2b).
+Mg was the only element with a majority of singleton QTL, with both more non-colocalizing and fewer colocalizing QTL than expected (chi-square test, p = 0.005).
+P had the most colocalizing QTL.
 Colocalizing P QTL always colocalized with elements most abundant in soil as cations with 1+ or 2+ charge.
-All QTL for Ca and Al colocalized.
-Ca QTL always colocalized, either with P (2 QTL) or with elements most abundant in soil as 2+ or 3+ cations (3 QTL), and Al colocalized with Sr in 3 of 4 QTL.
-The partial co-localization of QTL between Ca and Sr, and between Al and Fe, may underlie some of the high phenotypic correlation in these traits across the F2 genotypes (Supplemental Table S1).
-Three QTL sets colocalized for four or more elements.
+Ca QTL always colocalized, either with P (2 QTL) or with elements most abundant in soil as 2+ or 3+ cations (3 QTL).
+Al QTL also always colocalized, with Sr in 3 of 4 QTL, and with Fe for both Fe QTL.
+The partial co-localization of QTL between Ca and Sr, and between Al and Fe, may underlie some of the high phenotypic correlation in these traits in the F2 genotypes (Supplemental Table S1).
+Three QTL sets colocalized four or more elements.
 One of these sets was located at 6.63Mb – 33.56Mb on Chr02N with Ca, Zn, Rb and Sr QTL, one at 0.97Mb – 41.75Mb on Chr04N that included Mg, K, Fe, and Al QTL, and the third at 33.91Mb – 51.66Mb on Chr07K that included Al, Ca, Mn, Fe, Zn, and Sr QTL (Figure 2a).

 Ionomic QTLxE frequencies and QTL reaction norms

 We next explored patterns of effect sizes, and types of QTLxE, in our 77 QTL, particularly in our 38 QTL exhibiting QTLxE (Figure 3, and Supplemental Figure S1).
 The design of the crosses that generated the four-way population also allowed us to quantify differences in allelic effects for two distinct lowland vs. upland crosses, AP13 vs. DAC (A x B) and WBC vs. VS16 (C x D).
 In addition to looking at patterns of GxE within these crosses, we could also determine if we had captured variation in effects between these crosses, for both QTL with and without QTLxE effects.
-For the 39 QTL without QTLxE, most effects (75%) had the same direction in both contrasts (Supplemental Figure S1).
+For the 39 QTL without QTLxE, most effects (75%) had the same direction in both lowland vs. upland contrasts (Supplemental Figure S1).
 Thus, most QTL without QTLxE reflected differences in QTL effects between the upland and lowland sets of parents, and few reflected differences in QTL effects between the two upland or the two lowland parents.
-Of these ten QTL without GxE but with within-ecotype variation, two did not colocalize with other elements, and four colocalized with elements which all had no significant QTLxE.
+Of the ten QTL without QTLxE but with within-ecotype variation, two QTL were singletons, and four colocalized with elements which had no significant QTLxE.
 The remaining four QTL colocalized with elements which did have QTLxE.
-If these colocalizing QTL are due to loci that affect the content of multiple elements, then these QTL represent an interesting case of GxE caused by changes in pleiotropy at the locus.
+If these four colocalizing QTL are due to loci that affect the content of multiple elements, then these QTL represent an interesting case of GxE caused by changes in pleiotropy at that locus.